 Cote First Nation

 When Treaty 4 was signed between the Saulteaux Ojibwa's and Canada, in 1874, ogima Ow-tah-pee-ka-kaw (his name means key) agreed to the treaty by signing an adhesion to Treaty 4 on September 24, 1875.
 In history, the Saulteaux Ojibwa's of The Key, originally came from the Shoal River and Lake Winnipegosis region in Manitoba, to live at The Key First Nation in Saskatchewan.
 Their original territory included land around the northern shores of Lake Winnipegosis, down to Swan River Valley into Saskatchewan, where the Keeseekoose Ojibwa's live, and as far west as where the Yellow Quill Ojibwa's live.
 Their territory was 150 miles in width and about 110 miles in length.
 It may have covered between 15,000 to 20,000 sq. mi.
-Chief Keeseekoose may have been the Gitchi Ogima of the Saulteaux Ojibwa's of this region between the Yellow Quill Ojibwa's and Lake Winnipegosis.
+Cote is one of Yellow Qill Reserves communities.
+On-Reserve population according to 2016's census, is 748.

 Historians claim a relocation happened in 1882, or about 8 years after the treaty was originally signed.
 Their Reserve now, is located in southeastern Saskatchewan, just south of Norquay.
 Originally, a Reserve was set aside for the Ojibwa's who lived between Dawson Bay and Swan River Valley, Manitoba.
 Historically, it was known as the Swan River Reserve.
 Today, the Swan River Reserve or Reserves, are yet at the same location in Manitoba but are now known as the Sapotaweyak and Wuskwi Sipihk Cree.
 In other words, the Saulteaux Ojibwa's were forced to lose their nationality.
 That possibly led to the Saulteaux Ojibwa's from the region between Dawson Bay and Swan River Valley, to relocate to the southwest, to where the Cote, Keeseekoose and The Key Reserves are located in Saskatchewan.
 Though Canada appointed four leaders to lead these Ojibwa People, chief Ow-tah-pee-ka-kaw and chief Keeseekoose (his name means Little Sky) were the real leaders.
 That enraged them and also contributed to the Ojibwa's relocating to Saskatchewan.